ITOCHU Corporation (Aneka Bumi Pratama PT)

 24. List of jurisdictions where sourcing from smallholders?

 As of December 2023, the company sources rubber from smallholders and estates in Riau, West Sumatera, Jambi, Bengkulu, South Sumatera, Lampung, West Java and Central Java (Indonesia).
-However, the information includes both smallholders and estates so cannot be awarded full points.
+However, separate information disclosing the sourcing jurisdictions of only smallholders is not reported.

 25. Number of company owned natural rubber processing facilities?

-The company has two natural rubber processing facilities through its subsidiary, PT Aneka Bumi Pratama.
+2 - The company reports it operates two natural rubber processing facilities in Indonesia, through its subsidiary PT Aneka Bumi Pratama.

 26. Maps of company owned natural rubber processing facilities?